 The notion of the struggling artist is not a new one.
 Throughout history, the creative arts have rarely been given the same stature as literacy and the sciences.
 The latter are both important, of course, but I don’t think they’re more important than creativity.

 It’s a topic regularly discussed at length, not least by the likes of Ken Robinson in one of my favourite TED lectures.
-If you haven’t seen it, you’ll find it as a wee reward when you reach the end of this post.
+If you haven’t seen it, you’ll find it when you reach the end of this post.

 So many creators are extremely talented yet they’re driven to devoting much of their time to worrying about money.
 Wouldn’t it be wonderful if they could put that energy into making new work?